darreni/GenomicDiversity.jl/README.md

 ![](demoData/SparrowDemo_data_McCallumetal2024/SparrowDemo_GBI.jpg)

 The above shows genotypic variation among _Zonotrichia_ sparrows along a single chromosome.
 Each row represents an individual, with leftmost and rightmost colors indicating  Golden-crowned sparrows in yellow, _pugetensis_ White-crowned Sparrows in red, and _gambelii_ White-crowned Sparrows in blue.
 Dark purple and light purple boxes represent homozygotes for alternate loci, and boxes with triangles represent heterozygotes.
 Missing data is indicated by a horizontal line.
-Only highly differentiated (F~ST~ > 0.8) loci are shown.
+Only highly differentiated (F<sub>ST</sub> > 0.8) loci are shown.